migueldeicaza/MonoTouch.Dialog/README.markdown

     To render static strings
     To render strings with a read-only value.
     To be used as "buttons", pass a delegate for this.
+  * MultilineElement
+    Derives from StringElement, used to render multi-line cells.
   * RadioElements (to provide a radio-button feature).
   * EntryElement (to enter one-line text or passwords)
   * DateTimeElement (to edit dates and times).